SlyJose/Hacking-Notes/Hacking-Vault/Cloud/Google Cloud Core Services Enumeration.md

 -Check project policy
 `gcloud projects get-iam-policy [project id]`  - you will see the members that have access to certain roles in that resource (the project id).
 Also check the type of access they have (owner, edit, read)

--List projects:
-`gcloud projects list`     - it will show only the projects you have access to

 ###### Accounts